yezero/sandstorm/roadmap/platform/accounts/README.md

 The default grain list UI should basically look like Google Drive.
 It should offer the user various ways to sort and filter grains, such as viewing by app, by tag, by owner (e.g. to view one's own grains vs. other people's), etc. The UI should display basic stats about grains such as their title and size (though it may not show all stats for grains owned by other accounts).

 Eventually, the grain list UI should itself be an app.
-This app receives a capability to enumerate the user's grains and to direct the Sandstorm shell to open a particular grain.
+This app receives a capability to enumerate the user's grains and to direct the Thurly shell to open a particular grain.
 However, the grain list app should _not_ receive the capability to directly interact with any particular grain.

 ### Capability merging